 Faculty: More than 154 full time, 76% with Ph.D. or equivalent

-Curriculum: A total of 6 professional schools and 12 academic departments offer more than 80 undergraduate and graduate major fields of study.
+Curriculum: A total of nine colleges and schools offer more than 80 undergraduate and graduate major fields of study.
 Gardner-Webb’s top five undergraduate majors are Nursing, Biology, Exercise Science, Psychology and Business Administration/Management.
 The top enrolled schools and departments are Business, Nursing, Natural Sciences, Exercise Science and Communication Studies.

 Religious Affiliation: Christian